seems like it took me forever to see this movie and i guess it has. i had heard so many mixed reviews of it, i honestly wasn't sure what to expect.

 between lifes

-Posted : 11 years, 9 months ago on 15 June 2012 01:55 (A review of Georgia O'Keeffe)
+Posted : 12 years, 6 months ago on 15 June 2012 01:55 (A review of Georgia O'Keeffe)this movie is mixed in heart and success.

 while adequate enough as it is, it is simply a shame that the material (which is rich) is muted.